sherryduong93/Anime_Recommender/README.md

 ## Model Based Collaborative Filtering with Spark ALS
 * Lastly, I used Spark's ALS model to fit a collaborative filter based recommender that will recommend anime based on the preferences of other users who liked the anime you provided.
 * Basline hyper-parameters: cold-start strategy: drop, 10 latent features, 20 max iterations and 0.1 regularization, this gave me a validation RMSE of 1.13.
 I then used ALS model's cross validator estimator to tune the model.
-* Functions for this recommender are stored in src/als_collab_filt.py, and tuning of the model is stored in ALS_tuning.ipynb.
+* Functions for this recommender are stored in src/als_collab_filt.py, and tuning of the model is stored in Notebooks/ALS_tuning.ipynb.
 Tuning of the model was done on AWS Sagemaker.

 **Results**
 * Train RMSE: 1.03